What’s the best way to access my pension early?

 If you are considering a pension loan then you should read this first.
 Pension loans are exactly what the name implies – a loan.
 Loans have to be paid back usually with interest and over a long period this can mount up.

 There are many schemes available on the internet offering this type of service which on the surface can appear to be the answer, they can however work out very expensive.

 It is 100% legal and transparent with HMRC.
-Even better, is that the average schemes only allow you to borrow up to 50% of your pension where Cashing in Pensions Early puts YOU in control of your pension.
-There have been reports that many of their customers have accessed the FULL potential of their pensions.
+Even better, is that the average schemes only allow you to borrow up to 50% of your pension where Control Your Pension puts YOU in control of your pension.

 So if you are genuinely looking to utilise or make better use of the funds you have set aside for your retirement, firstly seek advice from a qualified financial advisor but secondly speak to someone who can give you options.

-We've chosen cashing in pensions early as our top website as we have had numerous feedback regarding their choice of options to either reinvest or take advantage of current options available to access cash.
+We’ve chosen Revive My Pension as our top website as we have had numerous feedback regarding their choice of options to either reinvest or take advantage of current options available to access cash.

 As part of our review criteria we completed their online contact form and were pleasantly surprised by the quick response from one of their consultants.
 Everything was explained in plain English and was easy to understand.
 Having discussed the options available (of which there was a good choice of routes to access small or large portions of funds) there was no hard sell involved and we were not harassed by further follow-up calls.